dodomat2504/simple-cpp-webserver/README.md

 # Simple-Cpp-webserver

 This project is a simple webserver written in C++.
-You can use it to serve static files or as a base for your own webserver.
-Just download the source code and compile it with your favorite compiler.
+You can use it to create API endpoints.
+Just download the source code and integrate it into your project.
+You can inherit from the HTTPServer to add the functionality to your class.
 The only dependency is the [jsoncpp library](https://github.com/open-source-parsers/jsoncpp).

 I installed the jsoncpp library with the following commands:
 ```bash